pimsmath/vxml_site/content/authors/gerg/_index.md

 stemming from classical multiplicative number theory using complex analytic and "anatomy of integers" techniques.
-He is also interested in understanding, engaging with, and improving equity, diversity, and inclusion (EDI) at UBC and beyond, and he is the Chair of the Mathematics Department's EDI Committee.
+He is also interested in understanding, engaging with, and improving equity, diversity, and inclusion (EDI) at UBC and beyond, and former Chair of the Mathematics Department's EDI Committee.

 He is a two-time winner of the MAA's Lester R. Ford Award and a winner of a UBC Faculty of Science Killam Teaching Prize.